social-media-ethics-automation/book/docs/_sources/ch11_recommendations/01_recommendations.md

 - They don't want users to see the algorithm and then be able to complain about specific details
 - They don't want malicious users to see the algorithm and figure out how to best make their content go viral

-% TODO: Follow up on virality.
-The recommendation algorithms (and general design of the site), provide an environment in which memes evolve and adapt and go viral.
-Changing these rules changes what content is best adapted.
-This can make for big consequences

 ## Reflections
 - What experiences do you have of social media sites making particularly good recommendations for you?
 - What experiences do you have of social media sites making particularly bad recommendations for you?